xdworks/startup-school-2014-ny/en/Apoorva Mehta at Startup School NY 2014-wkmR7TYUt_c.mp4_voUy8EqoRR6HWu0yzh9OgA.md

 dollars in financing.
 And today we\'re doing over hundreds of thousands of dollars in revenue every single day.
 Today I would like to share with you the story of Instacart.
 Hopefully there are some lessons here that could be useful to you in your journey.
-The story of Finster card begins two years before I started the company I used to live in Seattle and I worked at Amazona at the time and I always wanted to start a company but it wasn\'t until January of 2010 when this became serious.
+The story of Instacart begins two years before I started the company I used to live in Seattle and I worked at Amazona at the time and I always wanted to start a company but it wasn\'t until January of 2010 when this became serious.
 I realized